brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 - Git skills reuired to enter the project (more than one possible):
 0_no_git_skills, 1_commit_push, 2_branches_PRs, 3_continuous_integration
 -->
-- [ ] I added all of the labels I want associate to my project
+- [ ] I added all of the labels I want an associate to my project

 ## Project Submission